 R.C.A., Canadian Group of Painters, Canadian Artist

-In 1919, at the same institution, she admired the works of Tom Thomson and she felt a closeness between her works and those of the Group of Seven.
+In 1919, at the same institution, she admired the works of Tom Thomson, and she felt a closeness between her works and those of the Group of Seven.
 The following year, she contributed to the formation of the Beaver Hall group and then, she meets Alexander Young Jackson, a painter with whom she will maintain a great friendship all her life.
 Following a trip to British Columbia, Savage began her career as an art teacher at Baron Byng High School and then at McGill University.
-This career, which spans nearly twenty-eight years, allows her to be noticed by major painters in Montreal, including Arthur Lismer.
+This career, which spans nearly twenty-eight years, allowed her to be noticed by major painters in Montreal, including Arthur Lismer.

 She died in Pierrefond on March 25, 1971.

 Selling and buying artworks by Canadian Artist Anne Savage.
 Contact our art galleries to buy or sell art by Anne Savage.